Thesmophoria: Rituals

 The Thesmophoria commemorated the kidnap of Persephone by Hades, and her return to her mother Demeter.
-Hades and Persephone ride the chariot on the lower part of this vase which depicts the myth; Demeter is shown on the top right corner.
+This vase depicts the myth; Demeter is on the top right corner, while an already crowned Persephone is returning from the underworld as Hades drives the chariot while Hermes guides and Hecate follows.

 According to the scholiast on Lucian, during the Thesmophoria pigs were sacrificed, and their remains were put into pits called megara.
 An inscription from Delos shows that part of the cost of the Thesmophoria there went towards paying for a ritual butcher to perform the sacrifices for the festival; literary evidence suggests that in other places, however, the sacrifices may have been made by the women themselves.
 Some time later, the rotten remains of these sacrifices were retrieved from the pits by "bailers" – women who were required to spend three days in a state of ritual purity before descending into the megara.
 These were placed on altars to Persephone and Demeter, along with cakes baked in the shape of snakes and phalluses.
 These remains were then scattered on fields when seeds were sown, in the belief that this would ensure a good harvest.
 According to Walter Burkert, this practice was "the clearest example in Greek religion of agrarian magic".

 It is not certain how long the remains of the pigs were left in the megara.
 The fact that they had decomposed by the time that they were retrieved shows that they had been left in the pits for some time.
 Possibly they were thrown in during one festival and retrieved the next year.
 However, if they were thrown in during the Thesmophoria and retrieved in time for the sowing of seeds that year, then they may have only been left for a few weeks before being taken out again.